 We were made for our eternal home.
 But in this world, I'm still myself.
 I'm a mother.
 And I'm an artist who has this divine urge to create, but also an artist who creates art to pay her bills.
 There's a big part of me now that would be fine if I never created another art piece again – if my name was taken off of every last piece I made, I would still be complete.
 Would I be glorifying God if I did that?
 (I still don't know.)
 So why am I still creating my art?
 Are my old dreams and goals still relevant?
 I guess, I'm still gaining my confidence in my new walk, but for now I'm treading lightly as I share my art with you.
 I never want to go back to the person I was when I chased the world.
 Social media feeds our pride and shines a light on accomplishments, popularity and platforms instead of what really matters.
 How do I expose me and my name but keep myself from trying to make a name for myself?
 Can you understand my struggle?

-I've wanted to be an artist since I first picked up my crayons and colored my first figure-eight shaped fish on my shaggy living room step.
+I've wanted to be an artist since I first picked up my crayons and colored my first figure-eight shaped fish on my shaggy living-room stairs.
 There is a craving for me to create, to dig in deep with my hands, and also a satisfaction when something is done well.
 We are all made as tiny little image-bearers of God, the greatest Creator of all – who also had great satisfaction in all He created.
 Just like an innocent child who joyfully runs to those she loves with a hand-made gift, I hope I can keep that joy forever in my heart.

 I hope you will keep traveling with me as we all figure out how to walk in this world.
 I so hope He is working in your life right now as well.
 Will you be sure to help me stay on the right path as I figure out this art business stuff?
 Thanks for walking with me.
 Hugs to you all~